leftfield-geospatial/orthority/README.md

 ### Camera position and orientation

 Camera position and orientation for an image is specified in a space-separated text file.
-The file format is the same as that used by PCI Geomatica's OrthoEngine i.e. each row specifies the camera position and orientation for an image as follows:
+Each row specifies the camera position and orientation for an image as follows:
 ```
 <Image file stem> <Easting (m)> <Northing (m)> <Altitude (m)> <Omega (deg)> <Phi (deg)> <Kappa (deg)>
 ```